Best Restaurants in Lake Como and Garda

 A palatial villa facing one of Italy’s most enchanting lakes, Villa D’Este stakes a reasonable claim on being the country’s finest hotel.
 It has been welcoming guests since 1873, although its history dates back more than 500 years when Lake Como was then famous for its silk industry.
 Today, it contains one of Italy’s greatest restaurants – La Veranda.
 Indeed, the setting is fit for a King (or Queen) – an expansive dining room boasts suitably impressive views of both the hotel’s gardens and Como, with alfresco dining possible in the summer months.
 However, the kitchen keeps things relatively simple (but delicious) so expect perfect risottos, divine spinach and ricotta tortellini and best of all, their signature dish of the famous Veal Milanese.
 The wine list is also similarly grand and majestic – La Veranda’s cellar contains thousands of rare vintages, showcasing the best from Barolo, Burgundy, and Champagne.

 Yet, for all the majesty of the restaurant and its location, none of that would mean anything if it wasn’t for the professionalism, warmth, and hard-work of the staff at Villa D’ Este.
-It is, without doubt, the best service on offer in Italy today.
+It is, without a doubt, the best service on offer in Italy today.

 Via Serbelloni 32, Bellagio